Investment Banker

 What do investment bankers DO all day?

-Asked by nosey012 about 10 years ago
+Asked by nosey012 over 10 years ago

 Move piles of money around, collect fees, and high-five other rich white guys.
 I hope you're not waiting for a j/k.